-'''

-avocado.core.safeloader.find_python_unittests(path)

-'''

-Attempts to find methods names from a given Python source file

-This is a simpler, albeit more strict and correct, alternative version to find_class_and_methods(), in the sense that it checks for the (immediate) module name base class name.

-Parameters path (str) - path to a Python source code file

-Returns an ordered dictionary with classes as keys and methods as values

-Return type collections.OrderedDict

-'''

-avocado.core.safeloader.get_docstring_directives (docstring)

-'''

-Returns the values of the avocado docstring directives

-Parameters docstring (str) - the complete text used as documentation

-'''

-avocado.core.safeloader.get_docstring_directives_tags(docstring)

-'''

-Returns the test categories based on a :avocado: tags=category docstring

-'''

-avocado.core.safeloader.qet_methods_info(statement_body, class_tags)

-'''

-Returns information on an Avocado instrumented test method

-'''

-avocado.core.safeloader.modules_imported_as (module)

-'''
+''' avocado.core.safeloader.find_python_unittests(path) Attempts to find methods names from a given Python source file This is a simpler, albeit more strict and correct, alternative version to find_class_and_methods(), in the sense that it checks for the (immediate) module name base class name.
+Parameters path (str) - path to a Python source code file Returns an ordered dictionary with classes as keys and methods as values Return type collections.OrderedDict avocado.core.safeloader.get_docstring_directives(docstring) Returns the values of the avocado docstring directives Parameters docstring (str) - the complete text used as documentation Return type builtin.list avocado.core.safeloader.get_docstring_directives_requirements(docstring) Returns the test requirements from docstring patterns like :avocado: requirement={}.
+Return type list avocado.core.safeloader.qet docstring directives tags (docstring) Returns the test categories based on a :avocado: tags=category docstring Return type dict avocado.core.safeloader.qet methods info (statement body, class tags, class requirements) Returns information on an Avocado instrumented test method avocado.core.safeloader.modules_imported_as (module) Returns a mapping of imported module names whether using aliases or not The goal of this utility function is to return the name of the import as used in the rest of the module, whether an aliased import was used or not.
+For code such as: import foo as bar This function should return {"foo": "bar"} And for code such as: import foo It should return {"foo": "foo"} Please note that only global level imports are looked at.
+If there are imports defined, say, inside functions or class definitions, they will not be seen by this function.
+Parameters module (ast.Module) - module, as parsed by ast.parse() Returns a mapping of names {<realname>: <alias>} of modules imported Return type dict avocado.core.safeloader.statement_import_as (statement) '''